MisterHims/FoundryVTT/ScriptMacros/WildShape/EN/README.md

       * Check the "Suspended" mode
       * Go to the "Duration" tab then add a duration, for example 3600 seconds
       * Add a new attribute key with these values: macro.execute // CUSTOM // "WildShape Macro" // 20.
-      * After validation, do not forget to also check "Activated when equipped".
+      * After validation, do not forget to also check "Enabled when equipped".
     *You can directly add the duration of the effect from the Details tab of the object if you have the About Time module*

 5. Check if the target item is set to 'self' and place Wild Shape in the character sheet of your original form and in your new form.